DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 ## Downloading Project Metadata

-For each project, the HCA DCP maintains a project specific TSV file containing the full project metadata.
+For each project, the DCP maintains a project specific TSV file containing the full project metadata.
 The TSV contains a row for each file in the project and columns for each metadata property.
-Meanings of the metadata properties are listed in the [HCA Metadata Dictionary](/metadata).
+Meanings of the metadata properties are listed in the [Metadata Dictionary](/metadata).

 The metadata TSV file gives a representation of the project's metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.